NimoKwarkye/stats_tool_repo/README.md

   - **node_popup_callback** saves user customized data
   - **update_ui** update popup data when graph is loaded from disk.

+### Registering Custom Nodes

+Custom created nodes needs to be registered in the node_config.py in app/utils folder.
+Note that plot nodes needs to be added to the list of plot nodes in the same file.
+Additionally, custom plots needs to be registered in plots_config.py.

 ### Custom Plot Class

 - Custom plots can be implemented as a class in the plot_area file. see app/ui/plot_area.py for example implementation.